by

 Arciform incisions are still used to compensate astigmatism.

-Radial keratotomy consisted to cut radial incisions deep in the cornea to induce a change in its curvature and get the required power.
-This technique This technique has been discontinued for many reasons, mainly: cornea gets instable and weak with time inducing an overcorrection, usually hyperopia, optical aberrations induced by incisions and inaccurate refractive results.
+Radial keratotomy consisted of cutting radial incisions deep in the cornea to induce a change in its curvature and get the required power.
+This technique has been discontinued for many reasons, mainly: cornea gets unstable and weak with time inducing an overcorrection, usually hyperopia, optical aberrations induced by incisions and inaccurate refractive results.

 Nevertheless, there are still some indications to use arciform incisions to correct astigmatism by relaxing the cornea in a determined axis.
 It can be done manually or better with a femtosecond laser.

-First step tp PRK is consisting in removal of the surface epithelium to expose the anterior stroma.
-The surgeon will use a mechanical scrapping to achieve the removal.
+First step of PRK is removal of the surface epithelium to expose the anterior stroma.
+The surgeon will use a mechanical scraping to achieve the removal.
 Since few years, epithelial removal can be done with the Excimer laser which then permits to achieve an all laser refractive surgery.
 This surgery is called transepithelial-PRK.

-A more recent derived technique consists to dissect with the femtosecond laser a lamella of stromal tissue corresponding to the exact correction to eliminate.
-It is called SMILE (SMall LentIcuLE Extraction).
+A more recent derived technique consists of dissecting with the femtosecond laser a lamella of stromal tissue corresponding to the exact correction to eliminate.
+It is called SMILE (SMall Incision Lenticule Extraction).
 Only the femtosecond laser is used, although the surgeon has to dissect and remove manually the lamella.
 This is a seducing technique.
 Nevertheless, ability to correct high refractive errors is smaller and redo are more difficult to achieve.

 Femto-LASIK remains the reference technique.

-Femto-LASIK is well indicated for myopia up to -9.50 dioptries and astigmatism up to -4.50 dioptries, depending of the initial state of the cornea.
+Femto-LASIK is well indicated for myopia up to -9.50 diopters and astigmatism up to -4.50 diopters, depending on the initial state of the cornea.
 It is also possible to correct hyperopia up to +5.50 diopters.

 Intraocular surgery is usually the alternative when corneal surgery is not possible.

-It consists in compensating refraction errors by inserting in the eye an additional intraocular lens or replace the natural lens by an artificial lens with adequate power.
-It is usually reserved for refraction errors too strong or if associated to presbyopia.
+It consists of compensating refraction errors by inserting in the eye an additional intraocular lens or replacing the natural lens by an artificial lens with adequate power.
+It is usually reserved for refraction errors too strong or if associated with presbyopia.

-The phakic intraocular lens is an additionnal lens placed in front (e.g « Artisan », « Artiflex » or « Verisize » lenses) or behind (« ICL » or « IPCL » lenses) of the iris.
+The phakic intraocular lens is an additional lens placed in front (e.g., « Artisan », « Artiflex » or « Verisize » lenses) or behind (« ICL » or « IPCL » lenses) of the iris.

 As the natural lens is removed, accommodation is impossible.
 It is compensated by intraocular multifocal lenses simulating pseudo-accommodation using a concept of simultaneous vision.
-There are numbers of lenses available.
-A preliminary discussion with your surgeon is required to do the best choice for the best results.
+There are many lenses available.
+A preliminary discussion with your surgeon is required to make the best choice for the best results.

-A preliminary discussion with your surgeon is required to do the best choice for the best results.
+A preliminary discussion with your surgeon is required for the best results.

 Refractive surgery can involve complications.

-Intrastromal surgery (PRK, LASIK et derived) can induce corneal inflammations.
+Intrastromal surgery (PRK, LASIK and derivatives) can induce corneal inflammations.
 This inflammation is always present after surgery but controlled by a strict application of the planned treatment.
-Two follow-up are done during the first week and a month after.
+Two follow-ups are done during the first week and a month after.
 Sun glasses with category 3 UV protection are used during the month following and avoidance of exposition to sunlight is advised during the 6 following months.

-PRK starts by removing the epithelium, un delayed epithelialisation can occur.
-The disappearance of pain after about 2 days postop is a good sign of surface's healing.
+PRK starts by removing the epithelium, a delayed epithelialization can occur.
+The disappearance of pain after about 2 days postop is a good sign of surface healing.

 Corneal infection can occur, but the preventive treatment and the follow-up after surgery drastically lower this risk.